alexandrucanavoiu/CloudIncidentStatus/readme.md

 $ php artisan db:seed --class=Footer
 ```

-###### Step 5
+###### Step 6
-You need to run Queue in background (use screen in linux).
+You need to run Queue in background.
 This will be used for Subscriber Emails when an Incident or Maintenance is created.
 ```sh
 $ php artisan queue:work --queue=Incidents,Maintenance --tries=1
 ````